Azure/iot-operations-sdks/rust/README.md

 ## Running samples

+### Crate samples
+Each crate has its own set of samples demonstrating the usage of its API.
+They can be found in the `examples` directory inside the particular crate.

-To run a sample for one of the crates, navigate to its respective directory and run the command
+To run a sample for one of the crates run the command:

 ```bash
 cargo run --example <sample name>